DesignByMax/DesignByMax/README.md

-- 👋 Hi, I’m @DesignByMax
+- 👋 Hi, I’m Max!
-- 👀 I’m interested in computer science
+- 👀 I’m interested in computer science, Web & Mobile developments, and design!
-- 🌱 I’m currently learning nestJS
+- 🌱 I’m learning AI, training my 10B params custom model, and digging in Agentic RAG!!!
-- 💞️ I’m looking to collaborate on angular cli
+- 💞️ I’m always open to collaboration on interesting cutting edge projects.
+Hit me up with your suggestions!
-- 📫 How to reach me email, tweeet
+- See you online!

 <!---
 DesignByMax/DesignByMax is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.